stallev/manipulator/Readme.md

-🧱 Project Overview: land_starter
+# land_starter - Front-end Starter Template

 The land_starter repository is a front-end starter template designed for rapid development of landing pages.
-It utilizes Gulp.js as its task runner to automate various development and production tasks. mono.software
+It utilizes Gulp.js as its task runner to automate various development and production tasks.
+Use NodeJS 22x.

-📁 Project Structure
+## Project Structure

 The project's directory structure is organized as follows:

-css
-Copy
-Edit
-land_starter/
-├── src/
-│   ├── assets/
-│   │   ├── fonts/
-│   │   ├── img/
-│   │   ├── js/
-│   │   │   └── libs/
-│   │   └── scss/
-│   ├── templates/
-│   └── index.html
-├── build/
-├── gulpfile.js
-└── package.json
-src/: Contains the source files for the project.

 assets/: Holds all asset files such as fonts, images, JavaScript, and SCSS.